ryan-mcclue/ryan-mcclue/src/emb-interview.md

 The system cannot turn on instantly as components have power ramp-up time for voltage to stabilise.
 Will then jump to reset exception handler at reset vector which for cortex-m4 is 0x04, i.e.

-Explicit:
+Embedded (resethandler):
-Set stack and CPU registers
+Set stack pointer.
-Then runs intialisation code at reset vector, e.g. clock configuration, critical peripherals like MMU Setting exception vectors to handle interrupts
+Copy .data to RAM
+Zero fill .bss
+Initialise clock and critical peripherals like FPU, MMU, etc.
+C runtime, e.g. C++ static ctors
+Defines addresses of ISR

+Desktop:
+OS implicitly creates new process and sets up memory
+C runtime, e.g. standard streams, command line arguments

 Compiler generates implicit if on desktop(like _start):
 Then .bss and .data sections initted (globals and static variables)